team-io-23/brydz/README.md

 ## Installation

-To install and run on the machine, do the following:
+To install and run on your local or remote machine, do the following in the root directory:
 * checkout the repo with submodules
 ```console
 git clone ...